geerlingguy/ansible-role-varnish/README.md

     varnish_default_vcl_template_path: default.vcl.j2

 The default VCL file to be copied (if `varnish_use_default_vcl` is `true`).
-Defaults the the simple template inside `templates/default.vcl.j2`.
+Default is the simple template inside `templates/default.vcl.j2`.
 This path should be relative to the directory from which you run your playbook.

     varnish_listen_address: ""
     varnish_listen_port: "80"